kharanpv/AI_DnD/Assignments/Assignment-10/README.md

 Combat - a phase of Dungeons and Dragons which enforces turn based movement and actions

 Character Sheet - a sheet which has listed a character's statistics, such as health, damage, and items.
-In technical terms, this a pdf.
+This is currently represented as a pdf.

-Backstory - a story for a character which was agreed to by the Player and DM prior to begining the game of Dungeons and Dragons.
-In technical terms, this is simply a text string.
+Backstory - a story for a character which was agreed to by the Player and DM prior to begining the game of Dungeons and Dragons.It is contained as a field within the character sheet.
+This is currently represented as a text string.

 Dungeons and Dragons, 5e, DnD - A table top role playing game.

 LLM - Large language model, or any AI which takes regular text input and returns regular text input

-Stable Diffusion -

-Story Generation -
+Image Generation - Any function, or AI which can be fed a prompt as a string, which then produces an image.